appium/appium-desktop/README.md

 version of Appium Desktop and the version of the Appium Server which is in use (see below).

+If you're on macOS, you will need to install Appium Desktop by copying the app from the downloaded DMG file to your own file system (the best place is the "Applications" folder).
+Running Appium from in side the attached DMG itself is not supported, and will not work.

 ## Known Issues
 * Auto updater is not working (https://github.com/appium/appium-desktop/issues/74)